 Lift the loop on the last stitch you made, and place the loop on the peg to its left.
 This peg now has two loops in it.

 To cast off, with the pick or hook, lift the bottom loop and pass it up and over the peg.
 If you have a 4 peg spool knitter, you now should have only three pegs with loops and one peg without a loop.

 Continue transferring the loop on one peg to the left, lift the bottom loop and pass it up and over the peg until you have the last peg with only one loop.

 STEP 5: TYING OFF YARN

-Cut the yarn leaving about a 4 or 5 inch tail.
+Cut the yarn leaving about a 4 or 5-inch tail.
 Carefully remove the last loop off the peg.
-With a crochet hook, insert it into the loop, wrap yarn tail around the hook and drawn it through the loop.
+With a crochet hook, insert it into the loop, wrap yarn tail around the hook and draw it through the loop.
 Pull the yarn tightly to knot the loop.

 STEP 6: WEAVING TAILS

 To weave the tails into the center of the knitted cord, thread the yarn onto a tapestry needle and weaving it into the center.